bernas1104/TIL/07-09-2020/Channels/README.md

 ```

 If we were to add the "default" statement to our select, then our select wouldn't
-be a blocking select statement anymore!
+be a blocking select statement anymore.
+Also, if multiples channels receive messages
+simultaneously, behaviour is undefined.